joshcalcino/PhantomBatch/README.md

 - Support for more job schedulers (e.g. SGE)
 - Ability to stop simulations, moddump, and restart.

+And below is a list of bugs.

+# Known issues:
+- I don't think SLURM actually works..

 Excessive number of commits is due to me writing the code on my laptop, but running on a cluster.
 I will eventually make a new branch for testing and implementing changes to prevent this interfering with users in the future.